Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 or, `p5.prototype._validateParameters(FUNCT_NAME, ARGUMENTS)` inside the function that requires parameter validation.
 It is recommended to use static version, `p5._validateParameters` for general purposes. `p5.prototype._validateParameters(FUNCT_NAME, ARGUMENTS)` mainly remained for debugging and unit testing purposes.
 * Implemented to functions in `color/creating_reading`, `core/2d_primitives`, `core/curves`, and `utilities/string_functions`.

 By default, FES is enabled for p5.js, whereas completely disabled in p5.min.js.
-It is possible to disable FES by setting `p5.disableFriendlyErrors = true;`
+It is possible to disable FES by setting `p5.disableFriendlyErrors = true;`.

 ## Additional Features
 * The FES welcomes the developer to p5 and the friendly debugger.